Chessington World of Adventures: Wanyama Village & Reserve

 Wanyama Village & Reserve is Chessington's African area in the form of a large animal reserve.
-It has ZUFARI - Ride into Africa! as the key attraction, a safari truck adventure through an undiscovered area of Africa.
+It has ZUFARI – Ride into Africa! as the key attraction, a safari truck adventure through an undiscovered area of Africa.
 Making up part of the ZUFARI landscape is the Wanayama Village and Reserve, an African themed area of the zoo.
 The ZUFARI field and Wanyama Reserve are used as a backdrop to the Safari Hotel.
 ZUFARI's total size is 22 acres and has flamingos, giraffe, ostrich, Nile lechwe, white rhino, Grevy's zebra, scimitar horned oryx and sitatungas.
 Along the pathways of Zufari are various African-style paintings on fences.
 In the centre of the Wanyama section of ZUFARI is a large faux-stone carving of a lion.
 A winding waterfall runs along its side.
 The area's name was changed in 2020 from ZUFARI to Wanyama Village & Reserve.

-World Of Jumanji
+World of Jumanji

-Chessington's newest themed area, 'The World of Jumanji' will open on May 15th 2023, becoming Chessington's 11th themed area.
-The new area will feature a B&M Shuttle Launched Wing coaster, "Mandrill Mayhem" and two SBF Visa Group attractions, "Mamba Strike" and "Ostrich Stampede".
-As well as three rides, the area will feature extensive theming, immersive 'carnival style' games, themed food and retail experiences, and finally play equipment and a treasure hunt around the area.
+Chessington's newest themed area, 'The World of Jumanji' opened on 15 May 2023, becoming Chessington's 11th themed area.
+The area features a B&M Shuttle Launched Wing coaster, Mandrill Mayhem and two SBF Visa Group attractions, Mamba Strike and Ostrich Stampede.
+As well as three rides, the area features extensive theming, immersive 'carnival style' games, themed food and retail experiences, and finally play equipment and a treasure hunt around the area.

-The operating season
+Operating season

-The operating season usually starts around 20 March all the way to the start of November.
-Chessington usually opens around Christmas holidays and the February half terms for certain events, which include opening up some selective rides for those events.
+The operating season usually starts around 20 March and runs until the start of November.
+Chessington also opens around Christmas holidays and the February half terms for certain events, which include opening up some selective rides for those events.